aix-group/xai-lab.github.io/README.md

 - img - first, upload an image to [`/img/people`](/img/people), then provide the filename here, e.g. `Muster-Hilde.jpg`

 #### Remove Member
-Simply delete the corresponding entry from the file
+Simply delete the corresponding entry from the file.

 #### Modify Member
-Edit the entry as needed
+Edit the entry as needed.